CochiseLinuxUsersGroup/Presentations/README.md

 27. The Genealogy of Linux Distributions - MajB
 28. What to do After a Ubuntu Installation - MajB
 29. How to Use GParted - MajB
+30. How to Install Ubuntu defining the partitions Yourself - MajB